rusefi/rusefi_documentation/Support.md

 Q: Matt and Andrey are on Facebook, shall I message Matt or Andrey directly?

 A: Unfortunately we do not have resources for technical support via Facebook direct messages.
-Same about forum private messages
- - please use public channels to have a higher chance of a response from the community.
+Same about forum private messages.
+Please use public channels to have a higher chance of a response from the community.
 The more effort you make to ask a good question, the better response you would get.
 See also [HOWTO_ask_questions](HOWTO_ask_questions)

 Q: how do I attach logs to my forum post?
 Looks like forum does not allow .msl files?